$20,000 - $30,000

 "Daily, the media greets readers with a variant of “THE ROBOTS ARE COMING FOR YOUR JOB!”
 The logic is simple: Everyday Robots get smarter, learn faster, and they will never ask for a raise.
 But Byron believes this simplistic reasoning is entirely wrong.
 "Just as electricity and the assembly line weren’t bad for workers, in spite of shrill predictions otherwise, AI and robots won’t be either," he says.
 "In fact, they will create so many new jobs that our bigger problem will be a labor shortage."

-Sharing insights from his upcoming book, "The Fourth Age: Smart Robots, Conscious Computers and the Future of Humanity," to be released Nov.
-2017 by Simon & Schuster, Byron invites his audience to meet him at the start of the Industrial Revolution, to explore from there the many advances leading to today's technological age, and then to dare to explore the vast possibilities of the future, the coming Fourth Age.
+Sharing insights from his book, "The Fourth Age: Smart Robots, Conscious Computers and the Future of Humanity," Byron invites his audience to meet him at the start of the Industrial Revolution, to explore from there the many advances leading to today's technological age, and then to dare to explore the vast possibilities of the future, the coming Fourth Age.

 This talk is structured to be highly customizable to specific industries or can be presented to a general audience.
 Byron delivers a calm and factual analysis concluding that our best days are certainly ahead of us.